genevaers/Workbench/database/db2/README.md

 # How to define a DB2 Database for GenevaERS

 This is intended for Db2 running z/OS at DB2 version 11 and above.
-These instructions enable you to define a new DB2 schema to contain GenevaERS metadata, and optionally to replicate an existing GenevaERS environment to this new DB2 schema.
+These instructions provide a procedure used to define a new DB2 schema to contain GenevaERS metadata.
+In addition there is an alternative procedure to create a new DB2 schema with the purpose of replicating an existing GenevaERS environment to the new DB2 schema.

 ## Summary of steps involved
 <pre>
 1) clone database/db2 directory contents to USS
 2) prepare your site db2 defaults to use with GenevaERS
 3) copy JCL, DDL SQL to MVS datasets with your site defaults
-4) build DB2 Schema that is going to contain GenevaERS datadata
+4) build DB2 Schema that is going to contain new GenevaERS data
-5) Optional, load replicated data from existing GenevaERS DB2 Schema into new schema
+5) ALternatively, replicate an existing GenevaERS environment into a new DB2 schema
 </pre>
 ## Clone database/db2 directory contents to IBM USS